REX2626/Astro-Attack/README.md

 Add thruster particles to ships

 Add special features to weapons (e.g. sniper can zoom in on enemy)

+When you take damage, bar is highlighted with damage before the health/armour/shield disappears

+Add back buttons

 ### a1.5.0 (sound)